Azure/azure-functions-openai-extension/README.md

 ### Text completion input binding

-The `textCompletion` input binding can be used to invoke the [OpenAI Text Completions API](https://platform.openai.com/docs/guides/completion) and return the results to the function.
+The `textCompletion` input binding can be used to invoke the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-vs-completions) and return the results to the function.

 The examples below define "who is" HTTP-triggered functions with a hardcoded `"who is {name}?"` prompt, where `{name}` is the substituted with the value in the HTTP request path.
 The OpenAI input binding invokes the OpenAI GPT endpoint to surface the answer to the prompt to the function, which then returns the result text as the response content.